-The Photovoltaics (PV) subprogram funds research and development that is critical to continued advances in solar cell and module technology.
-These advances enable lower costs, increased efficiency and improved reliability to support the widespread deployment of electricity produced directly from sunlight (“photovoltaics”).
-The PV portfolio includes research directed toward the SunShot Initiative goals as well as critical challenges beyond SunShot.
+The Photovoltaics (PV) program supports research and development projects that lower manufacturing costs, increase efficiency and performance, and improve reliability of PV technologies, in order to support the widespread deployment of electricity produced directly from sunlight (“photovoltaics”).
+The PV portfolio includes research directed toward reaching the SunShot Initiative goals.

-The PV subprogram helps to maintain U.S. leadership in PV R&D, with a strong record of impact over the past several decades.
-For example, over one half of the solar cell efficiency records on the National Renewable Energy Laboratory’s chart were supported by the PV subprogram and its predecessors.
+The PV program maintains U.S. leadership in PV R&D, with a strong record of impact over the past several decades.
+For example, over one half of the world’s PV cell efficiency records on the National Renewable Energy Laboratory’s chart were supported by the PV program and its predecessors.

 These pages provide more information about key photovoltaic technologies: